ouyangxiyu/Note-pypcap/README.md

 # Background
 * Some notes when study on https://github.com/dugsong/pypcap.git
 * Me, once being a code typist, only familiar with C, A newbie for Python.
-* All the code run on the mac book pro, Sierra, Python 2.7. 'en4' is my usb ethernet device.
+* All the code run on the mac book pro, Sierra, Python 2.7. 'en4' is my usb ethernet device.'en0' is my wireless interface.

 # Section 1
 The API from pcap.pyx, focus on the code